tmbuza/iMAP/README.md

 ## Get Started

 ### Running a shell command as root or system administrator
- It is likely that some systems, including Ubuntu, Linux, ... may require users to have administative right, in such cases:
+ It is likely that some systems, including Ubuntu, Linux, ... may require users to have administrative right, and in such cases:

 * Put `sudo` in front of the command, and enter your password when prompted.
 * Note that the system is often configured to not ask again for a few minutes allowing you to run several commands in succession.